Timokama/Timokama/README.md

 - 🤔 I’m looking for help with work...

-- 💬 Ask me about Programming, videogames, draw...
+- 💬 Ask me about Programming, video games, drawing...

 - 📫 How to reach me: https://www.linkedin.com/in/timothy-kamau-992876245/

-- ⚡ Fun fact: I created my first Udemy course at 15 years old about video games....
+- ⚡ Fun fact: I created my first Udemy course at 15 years old about video games.

 📖 Learning